nickp60/riboSeed/docs/index.md

 So what does this mean?
 We conclude that given short read sequencing data of sufficient (<10x) depth and a taxonomically close reference genome possessing sufficiently unique rDNA flanking regions, riboSeed's *de fere novo* assembly can bridge across gaps in a *de novo* assembly caused by repeated rDNAs.
 Its not a silver bullet solving all short read assembly problems, but it reliably addresses a single issue affecting nearly all bacterial genome assemblies.

-Futher, when used in conjunction with the other genome finishing tools (namely, in a pipeline such as BugBuilder), riboSeed can result in closed genomes.
+Further, when used in conjunction with the other genome finishing tools (namely, in a pipeline such as BugBuilder), riboSeed can result in closed genomes.

 ## Next Steps